alanedwardes/VAwesomium/README.md

 VAwesomium
 ==========

-A class for the Source Engine used for creating an [Awesomium](http://awesomium.com) panel in VGUI.
+A class for the Source SDK 2007 used for creating an [Awesomium](http://awesomium.com) panel in VGUI.

+Please note: The [source-sdk-2013](https://github.com/ValveSoftware/source-sdk-2013) includes a full implementation of the Chromium Embedded Framework, supporting features such as CSS3, HTML5 and WebM video out of the box.
+It is recommended that you use that instead if you are using the 2013 SDK.

 Pre-requisites
 --------------